electron/electron/docs/development/source-code-directory-structure.md

 |       |         message loop into Chromium's message loop.
 |       └── api/ - The implementation of common APIs, and foundations of
 |                  Electron's built-in modules.
-├── brightray/ - Thin shim over libcc that makes it easier to use.
 ├── chromium_src/ - Source code copied from Chromium.
 See below.
 ├── default_app/ - The default page to show when Electron is started without
 |                  providing an app.